North Carolina investigators zero in on absentee ballots in unresolved House race

 The results of the investigation could put in jeopardy Republican congressional candidate Mark Harris’ unofficial lead of 905 votes over Democrat Dan McCready in the race.

-The Charlotte Observer’s editorial board Wednesday called for the state to hold a new election while U.S. Representative Gerry Connolly, D-Va., a top Democrat on the House Oversight Committee, said that committee should investigate the matter.
+The Charlotte Observer’s editorial board Wednesday called for the state to hold a new election, while Rep. Gerry Connolly, D-Va., a top Democrat on the House Oversight Committee, said that committee should investigate the matter.

+North Carolina GOP executive director Dallas Woodhouse Thursday said the party supports the state investigation.
+"If they can show with certainty that the outcome could not have been changed, they need to certify Mr. Harris and continue to support all state and federal criminal investigations," he said.

+"If they can show a substantial likelihood it could have changed the race, then we fully would support a new election" Woodhouse added.

 Meanwhile, some voters in the district are now speaking out, with personal accounts about how their absentee ballots were unlawfully collected.